 Of important note, Cornwall-on-Hudson is also a village of artists.
 Cornwall-on-Hudson has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cornwall-on-Hudson’s character.

 Because of many things, Cornwall-on-Hudson is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Cornwall-on-Hudson really has some of the features that families look for when choosing a good community to raise children.
 Is Cornwall-on-Hudson perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Cornwall-on-Hudson in 2010 was $48,468, which is wealthy relative to New York and the nation.
-This equates to an annual income of $193,872 for a family of four.
+The per capita income in Cornwall-on-Hudson in 2018 was $42,492, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $169,968 for a family of four.

 The people who call Cornwall-on-Hudson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cornwall-on-Hudson residents report their race to be White, followed by Asian.
-Important ancestries of people in Cornwall-on-Hudson include Italian, German, English, and Polish.
+Important ancestries of people in Cornwall-on-Hudson include Irish, Italian, German, English, and European.

 The most common language spoken in Cornwall-on-Hudson is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Polish.